Should You Stay On Property at Walt Disney World? 2026 Perks, Pros & Planning Tips

 🔍 Any Downsides to Staying On Property?

-While staying on site is magical, it may not be for everyone:
+While staying at a Disney Resort is magical, it may not be for everyone:

 💰 Usually more expensive than nearby off-site hotels